FloatingArrayDesign/MoorDyn/docs/drivers.rst

 to correspond to the DOF of the coupled object or objects.
 The input vector is 1D with a length of: degree of freedom of coupled object * number of coupled objects.
-If you have multiple different types of coupled objects then the order in the state vector is body (6 DOF), rod (6 DOF for cantilevered/coupled, 3 DOF for pinned), and then points (3 DOF).
+If you have multiple different types of coupled objects then the order in the state vector is body (6 DOF, 3 DOF for pinned), rod (6 DOF for cantilevered/coupled, 3 DOF for pinned), and then points (3 DOF).
 The same order applies for the state derivative input vector, with each value being the time derivative of the respective value.
 The degrees of freedom are as follows (all relative to the global reference frame):

- - Bodies and cantilevered/coupled Rods: cartesian positions followed by the Euler angles relative to the global reference frame.
+ - Bodies and cantilevered/coupled Rods: cartesian positions followed by the Euler angles relative to the non-inertial reference frame.
- - Pinned rods: Euler angles relative to the global reference frame.
+ - Pinned bodies and rods: cartesian positions relative to the global reference frame.
- - Coupled points: cartesian positions relative to the global reference frame.
+ - Coupled points: cartesian positions relative to the non-inertial reference frame.

 For example, the r vector for a coupled body and coupled point would be: